starlake-ai/starlake/src/main/python/starlake-orchestration/README.md

 4. **Transform**: Build aggregates and join datasets using SQL, Jinja, and YAML configurations.
 5. **Output**: Observe your data becoming available as structured tables in your data warehouse.

-Starlake can be used for **any or all** of these steps, providing flexibility to adapt to your workflow.
+### Flexibility Across Workflows

+Starlake supports **any or all** steps in your data pipeline, allowing for seamless integration into existing workflows:

 * **Extract** : Export selective data from SQL databases into CSV files.
 * **Preload**: Evaluate whether the loading process should proceed, based on a configurable preload strategy.